adamordal/fortigatecustomgwlb/README.md

 ## Deployment Scenarios

 1. **Full Deployment**:
     - Use the `full-deploy` folder if the VPC has not been built.
+Only option today.
+    - Will add more deployment scenarios to accomodate LZA/other brownfield models as necessary.

 ## Topology Diagram